 Notice of Drug Testing

 To:

 (Name of Student)

 To:

 (Faculty, DPT program)

 Re: Reasonable Suspicion Drug Testing

-Based on individual reasonable suspicion that you may be engaging in the impermental prohibited by the WSSU DPT program, you are to report to the nissible use of drugs
+Based on individual reasonable suspicion that you may be engaging in prohibited by the WSSU DPT program, you are to report to the the impermissible use of drugs

 on

-You will be required to provide a urine and/or blood sample and/or submit to an a test at that time, in accordance with: a) The policies and procedures established by the WSSU DPT program b) Your signed consent to the provisions of the policy and the program for Abuse. ·
+(facility) You will be required to provide a urine and/or blood sample and/or sultest at that time, in accordance with: a) The policies and procedures established by the WSSU DPT problem. b) Your signed consent to the provisions of the policy and the problem. gram

-Confirmed confidential written results shall be sent to:

-Dr. Judy Foxworth, Chair WSSU-DPT

-331 F.L.
-Atkins

-601 M.L.K Jr. Drive

-Winston-Salem, NC 27110
+Confirmed confidential written results shall be sent to: Dr. Judy Foxworth, Chair WSSU-DPT 331 F.L.
+Atkins 601 M.L.K Jr. Drive Winston-Salem, NC 27110

 Signature of DPT Student Date and Time

 Signature of Clinical Faculty Date and Time

 WSSU PT Studen t Volunteer Service Log

-Student Name:

 Student Name:

 Semester: